koykov/dyntpl/readme.md

 All directives (except of `f` and `F`) supports multipliers, like `{%jj= ... %}`, `{%uu= ... %}`, `{%uuu= ... %}`, ...

-For example, the following instruction `{%uu= someUrl %}` will print double url-encoded value of `someUrl`.
-It may be helpful to build chain of redirects:
+For example, the following instruction `{%uu= someUrl %}` will print a double url-encoded value of `someUrl`.
+It may be helpful to build a chain of redirects:
 ```
 https://domain.com?redirect0={%u= url0 %}{%uu= url1 %}{%uuu= url2 %}
 ```

 Also, you may combine directives in any combinations (`{%Ja= var1 %}`, `{%jachh= var1 %}`, ...).
-Modifier will apply consecutive and each modifier will take to input the result of previous modifier.
+Modifier will apply consecutive and each modifier will take to input the result of the previous modifier.

 ### Bound tags

-To apply escaping to some big block containing both text and printing variables there are special bound tags:
+To apply escaping to some big block containing both text and printing variables, there are special bound tags:
 * `{% jsonquote %}...{% endjsonquote %}` apply JSON escape to all contents.
 * `{% htmlescape %}...{% endhtmlescape %}` apply HTML escape.
 * `{% urlencode %}...{% endurlencode %}` URL encode all text data.